 This minor is designed for undergraduate students who wish to enhance their major in another field with intensive study of literature in its relationship to the natural environment, while improving their skills in reading, writing, creative and critical thinking, and analysis of complex situations in an ethical frame.
 The minor examines how different cultural forms (for example, fiction, journalism, poetry, film, design, and other arts) represent environmental issues, including biodiversity, animal studies, wilderness, food, urban ecologies, postcolonial ecologies, environmental justice, and climate change.

-To enter the minor, students must be in good academic standing (2.0 grade-point average) and must have successfully completed English 10A.
-For further information, please visit the departmental Undergraduate Advising Offices in Kaplan 158/160 or call (310) 825-1389.
+To enter the minor, students must be in good academic standing (2.0 grade-point average) and must have successfully completed Writing II.
+For further information, please contact the departmental Undergraduate Advising Offices.

 - A grade of C or better is required for all preparatory courses.